 What to do with MacBook screenshot not working

 It would be of no surprise that most Mac users send dozens of screenshots every day.
-Not least because screenshots are easy to create on Mac and can give so much context with so little effort.
+Screenshots are easy to create on Mac and can give so much context with so little effort.

 So when (admittedly very rarely) you see the screenshot not working, Macs provide you with a few ways to fix the issue.
 Additionally, some third-party apps might make all the resetting work even more seamless.
 Let’s go through the process step by step.

 How to take screenshots on Mac properly

-Before diving into all the ways to correct screenshot on Mac not working, it would be beneficial to recap how screenshots are supposed to work to establish a foundation to start from.
+Before diving into all the ways to correct screenshots on Mac not working, it would be beneficial to recap how screenshots are supposed to work to establish a foundation to start from.

 There are a few options for taking a screenshot on your Mac:

-- Using keyboard shortcuts. ⌘ + Shift + 3 will automatically take a screenshot of your whole screen. ⌘ + Shift + 4 will let you select an area (can switch to the app-window screenshot by hitting Space). ⌘ + Shift + 5 will take an app-window screenshot.
+- Using keyboard shortcuts. ⌘ + Shift + 3 will automatically take a screenshot of your whole screen. ⌘ + Shift + 4 will let you select an area (switch to the app-window screenshot by hitting Space). ⌘ + Shift + 5 will take an app-window screenshot.

-- Launching the Screenshot app located in the Applications ➙ Utilities folder, which will bring up the screenshot-ing menu without using your keyboard.
+- Launching the Screenshot app located in the Applications ➙ Utilities folder will bring up the screenshot-ing menu without using your keyboard.

 - Opening Preview and selecting File > Take Screenshot, and then choosing one out of three options there.

-Below, we’ll discuss the ways to resolve any errors that could come up from using either of these options.
+Below, we’ll discuss how to resolve any errors that could come up from using either of these options.

 Configure all the keyboard shortcuts

 If you’re trying to hit ⌘ + Shift + 3 (or 4, or 5) and nothing is happening, it could mean that your keyboard settings somehow got reset.

 To check whether it’s keyboard shortcuts to blame for screen capture not working, Macs have a special menu: